outflux3/TextformatterSoundmanager/README.md

 2) Add the TextformatterSoundmanager textformatter to the field where you want to insert audio (e.g. 'body').

-3) Optionally install the CK editor plugin to enable quick access to preconfigured shortcodes.
+3) Optionally install the CKEditor plugin to enable quick access to preconfigured shortcodes.

 4) Add a shortcode into the textarea field that has the textformatter applied to.